hectane/wordpress-hectane/README.md

-## go-cannon WordPress Plugin
+## Hectane WordPress Plugin

-This plugin provides an extremely easy way to route WordPress emails through [go-cannon](https://github.com/nathan-osman/go-cannon).
-After installing and configuring the plugin, all calls to `wp_mail()` will be intercepted and sent to go-cannon which will take care of delivery.
+This plugin provides an extremely easy way to route WordPress emails through [Hectane](https://github.com/hectane/hectane).
+After installing and configuring the plugin, all calls to `wp_mail()` will be intercepted and sent to Hectane which will take care of delivery.